Thursday, February 18, 2010

 (The liberals could then have laughingly shaken their heads in dismay that those dumb Republicans just don't get global warming.)

 Had Bush fired the head of GM even though he had no constitutional authority to do so, Letterman might have said, "In other news, George Bush was disappointed with the World Wrestling Federation's latest quarterly results, so he fired Vince McMahon.
 Bush said it was time to shake up the place -- you know, throw a few bombs in there.
 So he installed his old buddy Bill Ayers."

 (All the liberals watching the TV at home would have laughed at this reminder of the criminal element Bush consorted with before he became President.)

 Had Bush said, "I've been in fifty-seven states, [with] I think one left to go," Leno wouldn't have had to say much.
-He could have just smirked and said, "Fifty-eight states.
+He could have just smirked and said, "Fifty-seven states.
 You know, I -- I really can't make a joke about that.
 I mean, that says it all."
 (At this point Leno would have appeared beside himself, helpless with laughter.)
 "There's just nothing more to add -- that statement is its own punchline."

 (Leno's audience would have absolutely howled with delight at this final, incontrovertible proof that Bush was unquestionably every bit as moronic as they had always suspected. )

 But Bush did none of these things.
 Obama did.